dolthub/docs/content/concepts/dolt/rdbms/backups.md

 ## Difference between MySQL Backups and Dolt Backups

 Dolt does not support any of the [MySQL backup methods](https://dev.mysql.com/doc/refman/8.0/en/backup-methods.html) except the `mysqldump` method.
-Dolt can create a dump using the [`dolt dump` command](../../../reference/cli.md#dolt-dump).
+Dolt can create a dump using the [`dolt dump` command](../../../reference/cli.md#dolt-dump) or `mysqldump` connected to the running Dolt server.

 ## Interaction with Dolt Version Control